 Filthy lower, Lord Reiner is not dead, yet there is still time.

 “Time?”
 The wife laughed.
 “He is as likely to breed as I am to survive the next five minutes.
 Not only is he senile, but with as many diseases as he has, I would be surprised if it was still even intact.”

-2 minutes until floor 38 breach, feel safe residents, those of you who pay will be able to watch the raid on the murderer.
+2 minutes until floor 38 breaches, feel safe residents; those of you who pay will be able to watch the raid on the murderer.

 Yes, your death will be a spectacle, a reminder to all who dare stand against us.

 The wife unloaded her pistol into the corpse of her husband; standing over him, she spread her legs, ripping her dress further before pissing on his face.